Frensham School: History

-Frensham was founded by Winifred Mary West (1881–1971) on 17 July 1913, with three students and five teaching staff.
+Frensham was founded by Winifred Mary West on 17 July 1913, with three students and five teaching staff.

 West first came to Australia in 1907, where she met Phyllis Clubbe, and the two soon after considered the founding of a school.
 To prepare for this they returned to England, where West furthered her experience in teaching, and Clubbe undertook teacher training.
 In 1912, they returned to Australia to begin the search for a suitable site, preferably a country region with an invigorating climate, within a reasonable distance of Sydney.
 On 1 June 1913, "Y Berth", a house belonging to Mr Tooth, was leased for five years with the option to purchase.
 The property featured a twelve-room house and 5 acre of grounds.
 The school was named after West's birthplace, Frensham in Surrey.

 Based on word-of-mouth, the school population had grown to 100 by 1918, and continued to grow to 250 by 1943, and 330 in 1963.
 In 1934, photographer Harold Cazneaux published a book of photographs of the students and the school titled The Frensham Book.
 This collection is now in the National Library of Australia, and formed part of a National Library public exhibition of his photography.
 S. E. Emilsen wrote another book on the school in 1988.

 In 1941, Miss West established the Sturt Craft Centre for local students, teaching weaving, spinning and carpentry as a community service.
 Eventually other crafts such as pottery, jewellery, textiles and screenprinting were introduced.
 Today, Sturt also hosts annual Summer and Winter schools focussing on the arts in January and July.
 The Sturt School for Wood was established in 1985, and runs full-time courses for designer makers of fine furniture.
 Gib Gate was established as a preparatory school for Frensham in 1954.
 The school had planned to open a preparatory school named "Little Frensham" in 1939, but the grounds were destroyed by the 1939 bushfires.
 In 1970, Gib Gate became co-educational, catering for day students from pre-school to Year 6, with boarding available in Years 4, 5 and 6.

 In the mid 1970s, Frensham established a mass recruitment advertising campaign to achieve an increase in attendance, as the school faced unfavourable outcomes in net profit.
 The campaign lasted approximately five years, and by 1983 enrolments had doubled.

-Headmistresses
+Heads

 Governance

 In 1917, Winifred West established a school Council consisting of staff, the head girl and prefects, old girls and community representatives.
 In 1932, Frensham School Limited was formed in order to provide for the school after the death of West, with the Council becoming the executive body.
 A Board of Governors became the executive body in 1952, with the council becoming an advisory body.
 Frensham School Limited was renamed as Winifred West Schools Limited in 1954, as recognition of Winifred West's other two schools, Sturt School and Gib Gate.